dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/4-expanding.md

 For example, $ x - 2 = 0 $ is an equation.
 We know that there is a specific value of $x$ that satisfies the equation, that is, $x=2$.
 Finding the values of $x$ that make the equation true is called *solving for* $x$.

 This is an example of an identity: $ x^1 \times x^2 = x^3 $ (this is in fact the power law!).
-Whatever number you set the value of $x$ to be, this identity is *always* true.
+Regardless of the value of $x$, this identity is *always* true.

 An identity is a mathematical argument.
-Like in conversation and writing, to make sure an argument is true, you need to *prove* it.
+Like in conversation and writing, to make sure an argument is true, you need to prove it.
 Same in mathematics: if we want to say a mathematical argument is true, we need to *mathematically* prove it!

 {{% note Definition %}}
 A *mathematical proof* is a set of logic that shows a mathematical argument (identity, law, theorem, ...) is true.